kvnalxnd3r/kvnalxnd3r.github.io/_posts/2025-05-16-ELK-installation-with-two-vm.md

 ![Desktop View](assets/img/posts/2025-05-20-ELK-installation-with-two-vm/generating-credential-for-elastic.png){: width="800"}
 _Generated Credentials_

-And don't forget to save all of that credentials, oh and also **don't change the ``elastic.username``** it's for superuser and it basically the core user of ELK.
+And don't forget to save all of that credentials, oh and also **don't change the ``elastic.username`` but instead change password of it to the generated password previously.
+The ELK stack will stuck on endless loop if you don't change those two properties**.
+The ``elastic`` username used for superuser and it basically the core user of ELK.
 Changing it will make ELK stack error.

 Now with all of that restart the ELK stack with ``sudo systemctl restart kibana && sudo systemctl restart elasticsearch``.